Board of Directors

 Nicke Paddock

-Director / Secretary Treasurer
+Director / Co-Chair

 Nicke is the Executive Director for Northern Community Development Services (NCDS) in Fort Frances.
 Prior to this position she was the Director for Riverside Foundation for Health Care and the director of Communications for Riverside for 3.5 years.
 She has a passion for community and business development.
 Nicke represents the Education/Training Sector.
 She has an advertising/marketing diploma and has been the founder/owner of previous businesses in the past.